quangkhuat1995/Simplelayout/README.md

 # Simplelayout
-This is a test how to use git
+1. This is a test how to use git
+2. practice to make a RWD